 Sustainable Living Center Oregon

-This Salmon was caught under the Hwy 101 bridge in front of the Siletz Moorage by Brian Stone.
+This Salmon was caught Oct 17, 2018, under the Hwy 101 bridge in front of the Siletz Rentals.
+As of Nov 1, 2018, Chinook fishing is allowed from our location upstream for 16.3 miles

 When the Chinook Salmon go pass the Siletz Moorage, they will stay in the “holes” until the water level rises, so they can go upstream and find a new “hole” to wait for the next rise in water level until they finally get to their breeding home.